Jason Momoa says Lobo appears only briefly in Supergirl: ‘It’s her movie’ | The National

 “It’s her movie,” Momoa tells The National from SushiSamba in Dubai.
 “I'm just in it for a little bit.
 I’m just there to be a little sprinkle, a dash of Lobo – to help the story.”

 And while his part in the film may be limited, that doesn't diminish the personal significance of the character for the actor.
-As Momoa explains it, the reason he is such a perfect fit is because Lobo made him into the man he is today.
+As Momoa explains, the reason he is such a perfect fit is that Lobo made him into the man he is today.

-Momoa had a rather Lobo-esque attitude to casting, a well.
-When James Gunn and Peter Safran took over the DC cinematic universe – effectively killing the previous version, in which he played Aquaman – he didn't even ask for permission.
+Momoa had a rather Lobo-esque attitude to casting as well.
+When James Gunn and Peter Safran took over the DC cinematic universe – effectively killing the previous version, in which he played Aquaman – Momoa didn't even ask for permission.

-"I didn't approach James, and James didn't approach me.
-I told James, the second he got in the office: 'Lobo.
+“I didn't approach James and James didn't approach me.
+I just told James the second he got in the office: 'Lobo.
 Now.
-Let's do this'," says Momoa.
+Let's do this,'” says Momoa.

 He didn't know if his message to Gunn would work, however.